zhulinchng/kaggleGenAI/README.md

 # Q&A Session for Kaggle's  5-Day Gen AI Intensive Course with Google

-> Livestream transcripts parsed with Gemini 1.5 Pro, with manual editting where required.
+> Livestream transcripts parsed with Gemini 1.5 Pro, with manual editing where required.
 If you spot an error, do open a PR.
 System prompts are available [here](system_prompt.txt).

 Course: [5-Day Gen AI Intensive Course with Google](https://rsvp.withgoogle.com/events/google-generative-ai-intensive)